The Gokyo Lakes lies at the head of the Dudh Kosi Valley and provides an excellent alternative to the classic Everest Base Camp trek.

 When is the best time to trek to Gokyo Lakes?

-The best times to this Gokyo Lakes is either from March to May or from late September to late November.
+The best time trek to Gokyo Lakes is either from March to May or from late September to late November.

-Like the classic Everest Base Camp trek, the peak period is October and November, when weather is usually stable and visibility excellent.
-In the earlier, pre-monsoon period from March to May, there is lovely spring growth but conditions vary slightly more.
+The official Nepal trekking season is October and November when weather is usually stable and visibility excellent.
+In the earlier, pre-monsoon period from March to May, there is lovely spring growth, and it is also a good time to hike to Gokyo.

 Is altitude sickness a risk in the Gokyo Region?

-Because of this, it is important to have a good understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.
-We recommend you read our detailed article on Altitude Sickness and Acclimatisation.
+Altitude sickness is a risk in the Gokyo region because the Gokyo Lake trek ascends to some high-altitude points.
+It's important to have a good understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.

-What gear do I need for Gokyo Lakes?
+What insurance do I need for the Gokyo Lakes hike?